-4.20 A Batch Processing Record should be kept for each batch processed.
-It should be based on the relevant parts of the currently approved Manufacturing Formula and Processing Instructions, and should contain the following information: The method of preparation of such records should be designed to avoid transcription errors.
-The record should carry the number of the batch being manufactured.
-Before any processing begins, there should be recorded checks that the equipment and work station are clear of previous products, documents or materials not required for the planned process, and that equipment is clean and suitable for use.
-During processing, the following information should be recorded at the time each action is taken and, after completion, the record should be dated and signed in agreement by the person responsible for the processing operations:
+- 4.20 A Batch Processing Record should be kept for each batch processed.
+It should be based on the relevant parts of the currently approved Manufacturing Formula and Processing Instructions, and should contain the following information: - The name and batch number of the product; - Dates and times of commencement, of significant intermediate stages and of completion of production

-I. the name of the product;

-II. dates and times of commencement, of significant intermediate stages and of completion of production;

-III. name of the person responsible for each stage of production;

-IV. initials of the operator of different significant steps of production and, where appropriate, of the person who checked each of these operations (e.g. weighing);

-V. the batch number and/or analytical control number as well as the quantities of each starting material actually weighed (including the batch number and amount of any recovered or reprocessed material added);

-VI. any relevant processing operation or event and major equipment used;

-VII. a record of the in-process controls and the initials of the person(s) carrying them out, and the results obtained;

-VIII. the amount of product yield obtained at different and pertinent stages of manufacture;

-IX. notes on special problems including details, with signed authorisation for any deviation from the Manufacturing Formula and Processing Instructions.

-Note: Where a validated process is continuously monitored and controlled, then automatically generated reports may be limited to compliance summaries and exception / out-of-specification (OOS) data reports.
+- Identification (initials) of the operator(s) who performed each significant step of the process and, where appropriate, the name of any person who checked these operations; - The batch number and/or analytical control number as well as the quantities of each starting material actually weighed (including the batch number and amount of any recovered or reprocessed material added); - Any relevant processing operation or event and major equipment used; - A record of the in-process controls and the initials of the person(s) carrying them out, and the results obtained - The product yield obtained at different and pertinent stages of manufacture; - Notes on special problems including details, with signed authorisation for any deviation from the Manufacturing Formula and Processing Instructions; - Approval by the person responsible for the processing operations. - Note: Where a validated process is continuously monitored and controlled, then automatically generated reports may be limited to compliance summaries and exception / out-of-specification (OOS) data reports.